-If you have dependents, life insurance is an important consideration as it will pay out a lump sum when you die.
+If you have dependents or financial commitments like a mortgage, life insurance is an important consideration as it will pay out a lump sum when you die.
 This independent review takes a closer look at Scottish Widows’ life insurance policy, including the types of cover available, typical costs and additional benefits.

 Who is Scottish Widows